justnonamenoname/lt/readme.md

 **Qualia methods**

-1) It can be imagined that electrical activity near the lifeticle serves as a generator.
+1) It can be imagined that electrical activity near the lt serves as a generator.
 The visual image from the eye, in terms of the amount of information, not only has an enormous size in megapixels and megabytes, but also has depth and brightness.
 To generate the image, signals must transmit information at a megabit speed.
 This creates a simultaneity problem; the time of the event must also be transmitted, and the method is not the same in the reverse direction of time.